mijdavis2/pyokta-aws-cli-assume-role/README.md

 # How it works

 The main `pyokta-aws auth` command authenticates with Okta and aquires a temporary set of credentials from AWS STS.
-These credentials get written to you local aws credentials file.
+These credentials get written to your local aws credentials file.
 This allows the [aws cli] and other tools like [terraform]/[terragrunt], [packer], and [credstash] to run as expected without needing to override the awscli executable or export environment variables.

 > Before auth happens, your local aws cli config profile is updated via the profile and region set in the pyokta-aws config.
-Treat you pyokta-aws config file as the single source of truth for aws cli config when authenticating with Okta.
+Treat your pyokta-aws config file as the single source of truth for aws cli config when authenticating with Okta.

 # Roadmap
 - [x] ~~pypi package~~